Anki (software): Medical education

-Anki is an important resource for many medical students in the US.
-A study in 2015 at Washington University School of Medicine found that 31% of students who responded to a medical education survey reported using Anki as a study resource.
-The same study found a positive relationship between the number of unique Anki cards studied and USMLE Step 1 scores in a multi-variate analysis.
-Some third-party resources, such as Boards and Beyond, have Anki decks based on them.
-One Anki deck developed by students at the University of Utah School of Medicine, AnKing, aggregates information from multiple third-party resources and has become the primary method of USMLE Step1 and Step2 study for many students, having been downloaded over 200,000 times as of 2021.
+A study in 2015 at Washington University School of Medicine found that 31% of students who responded to a medical education survey reported using Anki as a study resource; the same study found a positive relationship between the number of unique Anki cards studied and USMLE Step 1 scores in a multivariate analysis.
+In the same year, another study showed that students had a one-point increase on their licensing exams for every 1,700 unique Anki flashcards they used.